uCryNet/Construction-Company-Website-Template/README.md

 # Construction-Company-Website Template
 ![Theme](https://cdn.freebiesupply.com/images/large/1x/construction-company-website-template-u96.jpg)

-<h4>This is HTML template on Flexbox using the initial OptimizedHTML template.</h4>
+<h4>This is HTML template in Flexbox using OptimizedHTML template.</h4>

 <h2>How to use:</h2>
 <ol>